 The review process in brief

-When received, each submission is reviewed by the Journal Manager for suitability and then submitted to Crossref Similarity Check to identify any plagiarism.
-Once cleared, the paper is redacted prior to sending for review.
-Upon receiving the full submission, a member of the Editorial Board will usually review the article him or herself and solicit at least one other external reviewer.
-An online consultation session is opened with the reviewer(s) once two reviews have been received, with any outstanding reviewers prompted to submit their review and join the discussion.
-The Reviewing editor will record an editorial decision in the JWMM Managemet site, with input welcome from the other reviewer(s).
-A Senior editor is available at each stage to provide guidance and oversight of the process as a whole.
+When received, each submission is reviewed for suitability and then submitted to Crossref Similarity Check to identify any plagiarism.
+Once the paper is determined to be an original submission, a formal decision to proceed is made.
+The paper is redacted at this stage and then sent to review and assigned to an Editor.
+Upon receiving the full submission, the Editor will usually review the article him or herself and solicit at least two other external reviewers.
+Once two reviews have been received, the Editor will record an editorial decision in the JWMM Management site, with input welcome from the other reviewer(s).
+A senior editor is available at each stage to provide guidance and oversight of the process.
 Our aim is to provide clear and decisive instructions to authors, so that they know what they need to do to get the article published.
-If a revision is requested, the decision letter will usually include a single set of instructions; the full reviews in this case are not sent to the authors.
-If the decision is that the article cannot be revised in a reasonable time frame for publication inThe Journal of Water Management Modeling and must therefore be rejected, the letter will usually include the full reviews, with the reasons clearly explained.
+If a revision is requested, the communication will usually include a single set of instructions; the full reviews in this case are not sent to the authors.
+If the decision is that the article cannot be revised in a reasonable time frame for publication in the Journal of Water Management Modeling and must therefore be rejected, the communication will usually include the full reviews, with the reasons clearly explained.

 Anonymity

-We remove the author names and affiliations from the manuscripts before sending them to reviewers and do not release the identities of the reviewers to the authors (double-blind peer review).
+We remove the author names and affiliations from the manuscripts before sending them to reviewers and do not release the identities of the reviewers to the authors (double-anonymized peer review).
 If the work is rejected and the author requests the reports for the purposes of submission to another journal, we will request each reviewer’s permission to reveal his or her identity and report to said journal.

 Confidentiality